diego-rojo-lenio/slate/source/includes/_errors.md

 In order to simplify the error handling all Web API responses return <code>CODE 200</code> and contain a JSON object.
 This object contains a top-level property <code>data</code> in most of cases.

-For failure results or invalid request, data property is not present.
-Instead the JSON object contains an <code>error</code> property setted.
+For failure results or invalid requests, data property is not present.
+Instead, the JSON object contains an <code>error</code> property set.
 This error property is an object with attributes <code>code</code> and <code>message</code>.

 > A valid request returns a JSON structured like this: